Kometa-Team/Kometa/docs/builders/smart.md

 Smart Builders allow Plex Meta Manager to create Smart Collections in two different ways.

+The results of these builders are dynamic and do not require PMM to re-run in order to update, instead they will update automatically as the data within your Plex Library updates (i.e. if new media is added)

 ???+ note

     Smart Builders do not currently work with Playlists